Stock futures point to fourth day of gains

 Dow Jones Industrial Average futures gained 157 points, or 0.45%, while S&P 500 futures and Nasdaq 100 futures advanced 0.4% and 0.36%, respectively.
 All three of the major averages ended Thursday’s session within 0.5% of their respective record highs.

 In stocks, Intel CEO Pat Gelsinger told The Wall Street Journal that the global chip shortage could stretch into 2023.
-The shortage, which was the result of lockdowns aimed at slowing the spread of COVID-19 has snarled auto production and caused supply-chain dislocations in other industries, including cell phones and consumer electronics.
+The shortage, which was the result of lockdowns aimed at slowing the spread of COVID-19 has snarled auto production and caused supply chain dislocations in other industries, including cell phones and consumer electronics.

 In earnings, Dow component American Express Co. reported revenue jumped 33% from a year ago as consumer spending topped pre-pandemic levels.
 The credit card giant released $866 million of reserves that had been built up to protect against losses during the pandemic.